PaulBraetz/ObjectSync/Attributes/README.md

 * Mark fields for synchronized property generation
 * Mark properties as the synchronization authority
+* Mark properties as the type id
+* Mark properties as the instance id
-* Mark properties as the synchronization instance id
+* Mark properties as the source instance id
-* Mark synchronized fields for event method generation (OnPropertyChanged/OnPropertyChanging support)
+* Mark fields for event method generation (`OnPropertyChanged`/`OnPropertyChanging`)

 ## Versioning ##